South Staffordshire Railway: Leasing the company

 In 1849 with the main line only just completed, John Robinson McClean, the engineer to the SSR company, together with supporting business people, approached the SSR with an offer to lease the railway.
 The LNWR and MR were substantial shareholders and were opposed to the arrangement, fearing that the line would ally itself with competitors, but the majority of the shareholders considered that the offer was advantageous to them, and the idea was approved.

-The necessary powers were included in the SSR Leasing Act of 1850 The issued capital of the SSR was calculated as £669,375 and the rent charge was to be 2% of this in the first year, amounting to £13,387 10s., doubling after the first year and increasing to 5% after 14 years.
+The necessary powers were included in the South Staffordshire Railway Leasing Act 1850 (13 & 14 Vict. c. lviii).
+The issued capital of the SSR was calculated as £669,375 and the rent charge was to be 2% of this in the first year, amounting to £13,387 10s., doubling after the first year and increasing to 5% after 14 years.
 The lease between McClean and the company became effective from 1 July 1850.
 No individual had ever been authorised by Parliament to lease a railway before, so this was a considerable precedent.
 After an initial period, McClean contracted train operation to the LNWR in 1852.